Mo. - Fr.

 A gloss meter generally takes the directed reflection as a basis.
 This directed reflection is recorded at a reflection angle by a detector, and the evaluation of this record provides conclusions on the surface nature, because the beam intensity of the light is measured.
 To be able to differentiate all the surfaces and to measure them correctly, there are gloss meters with different measuring ranges.
 In gloss measurement, these measuring ranges are called measurement geometries and are divided according to the grades of the gloss.

-Gloss grades and measurement geometries
+Gloss grades and measurement geometrie of a gloss meter

 There is a clear difference between gloss measurement and color measurement.
 In the case of color measurement, the focus is placed on the diffusely reflected portion of the entire surface reflection.
 It is important to understand that gloss measurement is concentrated on the reflections at an output angle.
 Although, it is a fact that the color of the specimen is partly included in the assessment of the gloss determination.
 However, this is the case only to a certain extent, but nevertheless, the color and brightness of the test pieces should be similar during comparative tests.
 Such an assessment can help, but is often not sufficient enough.
-Therefore, the test specimen should be measured at a 60 ° angle.
+Therefore, the test specimen should be measured at a 60 ° angle by a gloss meter.
 If at a measurement geometry of 60 °, the measurement value is more than 70, a measurement geometry of 20 ° should be used.
 For the case when the measured value is less than 30 when using a measurement geometry of 60 °, a measurement geometry of 85 ° must be used.
 To obtain usable measurement results in comparative measurements, it is essential that the measurement geometries are not changed during the comparison.
-Changes in the measurement geometries can lead to incorrect measurements and measurement results that cannot accurately be compared with each other.
+Changes in the gloss meter measurement geometries can lead to incorrect measurements and measurement results that cannot accurately be compared with each other.